LittleHund/CustomPaintingsMod/README.md

 this works with multiple different folders in different locations.<br>
 there is a png and jpeg converter with instructions on the github page.<br>
+the converter will also change the names to numbers.<br>

 ## Discord
 for questions and ideas join our discord.<br>